What SEAL Runtime Does Not Do — By Design

 4. It Does Not Explain How It Thinks

-Thinking OS™ will not reveal its internal judgment structures.
+SEAL Runtime will not reveal its internal judgment structures.

-what decision was made and why, not the proprietary logic graphs that implement it.
+You see what decision was made and why, not the proprietary logic graphs that implement it.

 You get:

-- Human-readable rationale and refusal codes
+• Human-readable rationale and refusal codes

-- Hash-backed artifacts for audit and court
+• Hash-backed artifacts for audit and court

 You do not get:

-- Raw logic trees
+• Raw logic trees

-- Internal prioritization formulas
+• Internal prioritization formulas

-- Full policy encoding”
+• Full policy encoding

 You don’t get a walkthrough.

-You get governed cognition — sealed and traceable.
+governed authority decisions — sealed and traceable.

 5. It Does Not Replace Humans

-It doesn't run your company or invent your GTM.
+It doesn’t run your firm.

-What Thinking OS™ Will Never Do
+What SEAL Runtime Will Never Do

 These are not bugs.
 They’re boundaries.

-- It does not execute
+• It does not execute.

-- It does not predict
+• It does not predict futures.

-- It is not a general-purpose summarizer
+• It is not a general-purpose summarizer.

-- It does not reveal logic
+• It does not reveal its internal logic.

-- It does not replace you
+• It does not replace you or your professional duties.

 It governs.
 Nothing else.

-Because it’s not a productivity tool.
+Because it’s not productivity software.

 What It’s Not — And Never Will Be